veraiv/kanagram/README.md

     - STORAGE_TYPE=redis
     - REDIS_URL=<ip>:<port>

-  **Try Redis with Docker Compose
+  **Try Redis with Docker Compose**

-    Prerequisites
+    Prerequisites:
-    Docker: Ensure Docker and Docker Compose are installed on your system.
+    - Docker: Ensure Docker and Docker Compose are installed on your system.
-    Environment configuration: Create a .env file in the project root with the necessary configuration.
+    - Environment configuration: Create a .env file in the project root with the necessary configuration.
     ```bash
      docker compose -f docker-compose-redis.yaml up
     ```

 ### Configuration
 The application can be configured using environment variables.
 Key variables include: